postfixadmin/docker/README.md

 # Building

  * Clone this repo ( `git clone https://github.com/postfixadmin/docker.git docker` ) and then run :
- * `docker build --pull --rm -t postfixadmin-image variant` from within the created directory.
+ * `docker build --pull --rm -t postfixadmin-image <VARIANT>` from within the created directory (where <VARIANT> is replaced by apache, fpm or fpm-alpine)

 ## Image Variants